The Environmental Impact of Artist Studios (and How to Minimize It)

 I use upcycled materials found at my houshold or Kierratyskeskus.
 These materials I use for arts and crafts projects and workshops.

 I collect materials from nature around me, my garden, local forests and fields.
-I utilise these materials not only workshop designs but also in my artistic practice as visual artist.
+I utilise these materials not only in workshop designs but also in my artistic practice as visual artist.

 Also, I collect upcycled jewellery components and repurpose them in my jewellery designs.